pyconll/pyconll/docs/starting.rst

             # Do work within loops
             pass

-Statistics that may be computed include lemma occurrences for a certain POS, especially for closed class POS, or checking for the presence of sentence end punctuation that does not attach to the sentence root.
-As an abstract example, we have defined some predicate, ``sentence_pred``, and some transformation of noun tokens, ``noun_token_transformation``.
-If we wish to transform all nouns in sentences that match our predicate, we can write the following.
+Statistics such as lemmas for a certain closed class POS or number of non-projective punctuation dependencies can be computed through these loops.
+As an abstract example, we have defined some predicate, ``sentence_pred``, and some transformation of noun tokens, ``noun_token_transformation``, and  we wish to transform all nouns in sentences that match our predicate, we can write the following.

 .. code:: python